2Mamba2Furious: Linear in Complexity, Competitive in Accuracy: Background

 Before explaining the changes to Mamba-2, it is necessary to motivate our rationale through prior work. (\citet{on_the_expr_of_sm_attn}) examine the accuracy discrepancy between linear attention and softmax attention and found that taking the sum of higher powers of higher order RNNs approaches the accuracy of full softmax attention.
 By the Taylor expansion of the exponential\footnote{We note that the Taylor expansion used is more appropriately called the Maclaurin expansion, as the expansion point is centered on $x=0$.
 However we adopt the same naming convention.}, softmax attention is equivalent to the sum of all nonnegative integer powers of the query-key inner product with the denominator being just a form of normalization.
-Taking the sum term-by-term, higher order terms produce a larger hidden state and improve downstream accuracy, approaching softmax accuracy. \\ While increasing the order of linear attention increases the expressiveness of the hidden state, it also increases the hidden state on the order of $d_h^p$ where $p$ is the order of the RNN and $d_h$ is the head dimension.
+Taking the sum term-by-term, higher order terms produce a larger hidden state and improve downstream accuracy, approaching softmax accuracy.
+While increasing the order of linear attention increases the expressiveness of the hidden state, it also increases the hidden state on the order of $d_h^p$ where $p$ is the order of the RNN and $d_h$ is the head dimension.
 Vanilla linear attention turns out to be a first order approximation of softmax attention.
-That is, linear attention uses an additive RNN of order $p=1$ which results in a hidden state of size $(d_H, d_H)$.
-A higher order RNN would have a hidden state of roughly dimension $(d_H^p, d_H)$, which can be reduced as explained in section \ref{sec:rnn_comp_red}.
+That is, linear attention uses an additive RNN of order $p=1$ which results in a hidden state of size $(d_h, d_h)$.
+A higher order RNN would have a hidden state of roughly dimension $(d_h^p, d_h)$, which can be reduced as explained in section \ref{sec:rnn_comp_red}. \\ Purely from a memory perspective, the hidden state of softmax attention is the $KV$ cache, which requires $2\times N\times d_h$ elements per head.
+The $KV$ cache grows linearly with respect to the sequence length.
+While most values of $p$ would result in an unreasonable hidden state size, a second order RNN, with $p=2$ would result in a hidden state of dimension $(d^2, d)$, still reasonable in memory for a sufficiently long context window.
+We use this intuition to improve Mamba-2 with a second order hidden state, improving the accuracy while keeping the memory requirements lower than softmax attention for a sufficiently large context window. \\ Additionally, normalization on the query-key sum requires a strictly non-negative image of the query-key inner product.
+A second order hidden state has an image with strictly non-negative values.
+Linear attention obtains positive values by applying a nonlinearity on the pre-image of the inner product of the queries and keys, thus restricting the domain of the inner product function.
+Squaring the query-key inner product presents no such restriction on the pre-image, while keeping the inner product image positive.
+As such, normalization on the queries and keys rather than on the attention output can be used, which has been shown to be both efficient and stable when using a form of online softmax attention (\citet{online_sm}) such as flash attention (\citet{flash_attn}).